-3. Light Floors
+3. Bleached or Whitewashed Floors

 4. Rustic Textures

+Flooring trends aren’t just about the color; different textures also have their appeal!
 Rustic floors have a lot of allure.
 They call to mind nature and natural textures and surfaces, which in turn have a calming effect on the viewer.

 Rustic flooring can be styled in a number of different ways.
-The floors may be brushed to bring out their texture, or they may be made of reclaimed material that has had another life before being put into use as a floor.
+The floors may be hand-scraped or wire brushed to bring out their texture, or they may be made of reclaimed material that has had another life before being put into use as a floor.
 Reclaimed floors in particular feature nail holes, saw marks, and patina that add character to the floor.

 All rustic textures, however, can add a lot of depth to a room.
 They work well in cottages, farmhouses, lodges, and any home where a natural appearance and vibe are desired.